 There are three strands—Aho toi (cultural), Aho tangata (social), Aho taiao (natural).
 These strands have been used to develop a mauri outcomes framework with mana whenua appointed advisors/ecologists and the Kaipātiki Project.

-Te Ara Awataha Greenway is currently under construction and will be delivered in phases from 2020 onwards.
+Te Ara Awataha Greenway is currently under construction and will be delivered in phases from 2021 onwards.
+Richardson Park is the first public space to be realised along the corridor.

 Helen Kerr, Brad Ward, Jotaro Tokunaga, Damian Powley, Andrew Norriss, Zach Barker, Kate Walker, Scott Wigglesworth, Tessa Bradbury,